 Air Pollution Research Planning Process

-If you are interested in responding to and submitting a proposal, you can do so through our website at http://researchplanning.arb.wagn.org.
-Deadline to submit a proposal is February 19, 2014.
-For research ideas not addressing the proposal solicitation, you can submit an idea at any time.
+If you are interested in submitting a research idea for the Board's consideration, you can do so through our website at http://researchplanning.arb.wagn.org.
+You can submit an idea at any time.
 These ideas will be considered for future Annual Research Plans.
 To learn more about the Research Idea Solicitation process, visit http://www.arb.ca.gov/research/apr/plan/concepts/concepts.htm.

 Sign up on our listserv to receive the next announcement for the Research Ideas Solicitation and other notices.